 The Company is a party to a land joint venture with the Investors, which is accounted for under the equity method.
-The Company has an equity investment of less than 50% in the joint venture and does not have a controlling interest in the unconsolidated entity.
-Also, the Company is a party to a lot purchase agreement with the joint venture to purchase 23 lots as of August 31, 2021.
-A 10% deposit was required under the purchase agreement and there are no specific performance requirements for the Company.
-As of August 31, 2021, the total purchase price of lots remaining to be purchased was \$2.7 million.
+The Company has a limited partner equity investment of 49% in the joint venture and does not have a controlling interest in the unconsolidated entity.
+During the six months ended November 30, 2021, the Company was a party to a lot purchase agreement with the joint venture.
+A 10% deposit was required under the purchase agreement and there were no specific performance requirements for the Company.
+As of November 30, 2021, there were no lots remaining to be purchased under the lot purchase agreement.